abidibo/react-cam-roi/README.md

 // Configuration of ROIs
 export type RoiConfiguration = {
-  role: string // for our use case
+  role: string // let's say the category of the roi
   type: Omit<ShapeType, 'pointer'> // shape type
   multiplicity: { // how many ROIs of this type can be drawn
     operator: OperatorEnum